 Created business development teams for specific market sectors.

-Guernsey continues to provide a wide range of engineering, architecture and consulting services to multiple markets, including health care, oil and gas, power and energy, sports and entertainment, Native American, commercial, industrial, higher education, cooperative and municipal utilities, municipalities, federal government agencies, county and state governmental agencies, and international.
+Guernsey continues to provide a wide range of engineering, architecture and consulting services to multiple markets, including healthcare, oil and gas, power and energy, sports and entertainment, tribal government, commercial, industrial, higher education, cooperative and municipal utilities, municipalities, federal government agencies, county and state governmental agencies, and international.